exercism/v3/docs/concept-exercises.md

 - If you are forking an exercise, do not reference original authors or contributors.
 Just ensure that `forked_from` is correct.
 - `language_versions` is a free-form string that tracks are free to use and interpret as they like.

-See the C# booleans exercise's [config.json file][csharp-booleans-docs-config.json] for another example.
+See the F# booleans exercise's [config.json file][fsharp-booleans-docs-config.json] for another example.

 ## Track Structure